These guidelines can help you choose a safe trampoline and set it up so that your child can use it safely:

 - Always use safety padding to cover the frame and springs.
 Even better, look for a trampoline with a safety net installed around the sides.

-- Check regularly that the mat and net don’t have holes, springs are intact and securely attached at both ends, frame isn’t bent, and leg braces are locked.
+- Check regularly that the mat and net don’t have holes, springs are intact and securely attached, frame isn’t bent, and leg braces are locked.

 - Make sure there’s plenty of clear space above the trampoline, so there’s no risk of your child jumping up into trees, clothes lines or wires.